Fire and rescue services

 Drink only bottled water with sealed lids.

-In January, the Chinese authorities have identified an outbreak of a new type of coronavirus, in Wuhan City in Hubei Province.
-We now advise you reconsider your need to travel to Wuhan.
+In January, Chinese authorities identified an outbreak of a new type of coronavirus, in Wuhan City in Hubei Province.

-If you are in Wuhan avoid live animal (or ‘wet’) markets, contact with living or dead animals, and contact with sick people.
+If you are in Hubei Province avoid live animal (or ‘wet’) markets, contact with living or dead animals, and contact with sick people.

-If you have travelled to Wuhan and have developed symptoms of respiratory illness within two weeks of your visit, contact your doctor and tell them that you have travelled to Wuhan in China.
+If you have travelled to Hubei Province and have developed symptoms of respiratory illness within two weeks of your visit, contact your doctor and tell them that you have travelled to Hubei Province in China.

 People have died from avian influenza in China.
 Avian influenza virus strains continue to circulate in poultry in China.